-Authors who initially opted to publish their paper under the subscription model in a hybrid journal may be able to retrospectively pay an article processing charge (APC) to make their paper open access.
-Details of policies for each journal groups can be found in the pages below:
+Authors who initially opted to publish their paper under the subscription model in a hybrid or Transformative Journal may be able to retrospectively pay an article processing charge (APC) to make their paper open access.
+To request retrospective open access for an article that has already been published, please complete our retrospective open access order form, by following the link below:

 Springer Nature policies and compliance with funders' open access mandates

-Certain research funders, including the Research Councils UK (RCUK), the Wellcome Trust, and the Austrian Science Fund (FWF), require that articles are published under a Creative Commons Attribution Licence (CC BY) where they have funded the open access article processing charge (APC).
-For further information and guidance on complying with this requirement, including a list of funders with a CC BY requirement, please see here.
+Certain research funders, require that articles are published under a Creative Commons Attribution Licence (CC BY) .
+For further information and guidance on OA funding and policy, please see here.

-In order to ensure that an author's decision to pay an APC to make their article open access does not influence editors' or reviewers' decisions about an article, authors publishing in Springer Nature hybrid academic journals are not asked to confirm whether they would like to publish their article open access until after it has been accepted.
-This means that all submitted articles go through the same rigorous process of editorial consideration and peer review, thereby ensuring that the high standards the scholarly community has come to expect from Springer Nature journals are maintained.
+An author's decision to pay an APC to make their article open access does not influence editors' or reviewers' decisions about an article.
+Authors publishing in Springer Nature hybrid/Transformative Journals are not asked to confirm whether they would like to publish their article open access until after it has been accepted.
+All submitted articles go through the same rigorous process of editorial consideration and peer review, thereby ensuring that the high standards the scholarly community has come to expect from Springer Nature journals are maintained.

 Availability of research data